Welcome back, we have missed you!

 Can I still buy duck food to feed the ducks?

-Duck food will be available for purchase from our shop once we are able to reopen it.
+Duck food is available for purchase from our cafe.

 Can I bring my own picnic?